 Inspired by spy mysteries of old, this text based thriller is jammed full of mind bending puzzles that unravel slowly, yet live long in the memory.
 Solve these puzzles by gathering audio and visual clues and find out who the man in the bowler hat really is.

-We were massive fans of the rebooted Tomb Raider when it was released earlier this year on consoles, but nothing quite matches up to the original, which is now available for the iPhone.
+We were massive fans of the rebooted Tomb Raider on consoles, but nothing quite matches up to the original, which is now available for the iPhone.
 Whip out those dual pistols once again and take Lara Croft on an adventure through constantly varying locations and environments, meeting a whole load of memorable characters along way.
-69p for a whole heap of nostalgia is a bargain.
+99p for a whole heap of nostalgia is a bargain.